StealthBadger747/YandexDiskDownloader/README.md

 # YandexDisk Downloader and Verifier

-Parallel, resumable downloader for public Yandex Disk shares.
-Recursively walks folders, verifies each file (SHA-256/MD5), and bypasses the web “Download as ZIP” limit by fetching files directly via the public API.
+A Parallel, resumable downloader for public Yandex Disk shares without the ZIP download cap.
+It recurses folders, resumes partial files, and verifies every byte (SHA-256/MD5) against the public API with **no account required**.

 ## Features